noodlemctwoodle/homeassistant/.github/wiki/guides/ha-core/HomeAssistant_Monitoting.md

 To start we need sensors that tell us when updates are available.
 For Core and HACS we’re good to go since those come standard with binary_sensor.updater for Core and sensor.hacs for HACS.
 However there is no sensor for Supervisor and its addons so we need to make one.

-Took me a bit to figure out but you can call into the Supervisor’s API from a commandline sensor, doing that gave me everything I needed.
-Here’s the config I used for that sensor:

 ```YAML
 sensor: